Monarchism in Russia

-A restoration of the Russian monarchy is a hypothetical event in which the Russian monarchy, which has been non-existent since the abdication of Nicholas II on 15 March 1917 and the execution of him and the rest of his closest family in 1918, is reinstated in today's Russian Federation.
-The only political parties as of today which advocates such a restoration is the Liberal Democratic Party of Russia and the Monarchist Party.
+A restoration of the Russian monarchy is a hypothetical event in which the Russian monarchy, which has been non-existent since the abdication of Nicholas II on 15 March 1917 and the murder of him and the rest of his closest family in 1918, is reinstated in today's Russian Federation.
+The only political party which today advocates such a restoration is the Monarchist Party.

 Most proposals for the restoration of the monarchy envision the return to be to a constitutional role.

 Public opinion

 A study conducted by the All-Russian Center for Public Opinion showed that almost one third of the Russian population favor a restoration as of 2013.

 In 2017, a survey conducted by Izvestia found that 37 percent of all Russians were "not against the monarchy, but ... did not see a candidate for such a post".
-The survey also found that of young Russians 46 percent were not opposed to the restoration of the monarchy.
+The survey also found that 46 percent of young Russians were not opposed to the restoration of the monarchy.